 Japan Aerospace Exploration Agency is scheduled to launch a H-IIA rocket as part of the XARM & SLIM mission.
-The launch window for the Astrophysics mission is on 01/01/2022 UTC (UNCONFIRMED) from Tanegashima, Japan.
+The launch window for the Astrophysics mission is on 01/01/2022 UTC (Date May Change) from Tanegashima, Japan.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the H-IIA and experience the excitement for yourself.

 X-Ray Astronomy Recovery Mission (XARM) is a replacement for the Hitomi satellite that malfunctioned few weeks after the launch.